-“We used a hydrogel with good biocompatibility” explains Aleksandr Ovsianikov from the Institute of Materials Science and Technology at TU Vienna, member of the cluster.
-“To mimic nature we create a surface featuring microvilli where the placental cells can attach and form a surface that is very similar to the natural placenta.”
+“We used a hydrogel with food biocompatibility”, explains Aleksandr Ovsianikov from the Institute of Materials Science and Technology at TU Vienna, member of the cluster.
+“To mimic nature, we create a surface featuring microvilli where the placental cells can attach and form a surface that is very similar to the natural placenta.”